nat-ventura/data-structures-in-java/README.md

 * Minimum Spanning Tree for an undirected graph
 * Disjoint sets

-I know there are many ways to practice computer science fundamentals online (LeetCode, HackerRank, Cracking the Coding Interview)-- but I figured that in addition to daily exercises, it would be helpful for me to learn data structure fundamentals in a purposefully structured format.
+There are many ways to practice computer science fundamentals online (LeetCode, HackerRank, Cracking the Coding Interview)-- but I figured that it would also be helpful for me to learn data structure fundamentals in a purposefully structured format.

-I thought this would also be a great opportunity to get more comfortable with Java.
-This course is meant to pick up where the previous course (Intro to Computer Science) left off, while also transitioning future computer science majors from Python to Java.

 ## Projects